 Hanging baskets are a great way to display your plants if you want to keep your floors and counters clear.
 They also work as an excellent accent to an established indoor garden.
 They can create a floor to ceiling presence of nature.
 It’s important to choose hanging baskets that don’t have drainage holes, or at least have drainage plugs.
 If you’re using them indoors, this will prevent excess water dripping onto your floors.
 You can hang glass terrariums, basic black planters, or use macrame hangers to hang any style pot you choose.

 Growing a windowsill herb garden in your kitchen can be as functional as it is refreshing.
 The delicate green leaves of many different herbs lining your windowsill can be incredibly beautiful.
-It can also be delightful to have fresh herbs only an arms length away when you’re preparing your homemade specialties.
-With enough sunlight and windowsill space you can even grow some tomatoes or chilli peppers in your indoor garden.
+It can also be delightful to have fresh herbs only an arm’s length away when you’re preparing your homemade specialties.
+With enough sunlight and windowsill space you can even grow some tomatoes or chili peppers in your indoor garden.